grassroot72/SMAMP/README.md

 ### *Performance Turning*

-To improve performance of microservices, multiple workers which provide the same microservices can be put together.
+As **X-Axis** of **AFK Scale Cube** suggested, to improve performance of SMAMP, multiple workers which provide the same microservices can be put up.

 In addition to use multiple workers, Redis server can be added as the cache.
 For DB services, Redis server can also be applied to improve **read** performace.